 The description implies that it is possible to set the PermissionGroups attribute to Custom.

-The attribute itself is being set to Custom by Exchange itself when add AD permission explicitly.
+The attribute is being set to Custom by Exchange when adding AD permission explicitly.

 The example shows the configuration of a FerrariFax receive connector that needs to be configured across all Exchange 2013 DAG member servers.